Marianas-Rai-Corp/block-lotto-devkit-docs/content.en/docs/hooks/use-checkout.md

 ## Overview

 `useCheckout` is a custom React hook that manages the state and logic for the ticket purchasing flow.
+It contains all the functionality required for the checkout flow such as

-It handles user interactions such as selecting ticket quantities, submitting emails, choosing payment methods, and processing payments.
+selecting ticket quantities, submitting emails, choosing payment methods, and processing payments.

 {{% hint warning %}}
 **Important:**